Hans Wilhelm König: Life and career

 After completing primary schooling, König began studying medicine.
 He completed a nine-month internship as a medical assistant in 1938 at the University of Göttingen Medical Center.
-On July 16, 1938, he married the Swedish female Dagmar Kalling in Oslo.
+On July 16, 1938, he married the Swedish woman Dagmar Kalling in Oslo.
 König became an assistant doctor in Höxter in November of the next year, and moved into Godelheim in 1941.
 König completed his doctorate on 30 March 1943 by submitting his dissertation to the University of Göttingen.

 König joined the Nazi Party on 1 September 1939, then joined the Waffen-SS in June 1943.
 Around this time, he became a camp doctor at Auschwitz I or Birkenau.
 There he participated in selections for the gas chambers in the women's camps, tested drugs on prisoners on behalf of IG Farben and Bayer, and tested electroshock weapons on female prisoners.
 In Autumn of 1944, König succeeded Horst Fischer as supervisor of Auschwitz III.
 König passed through the Mittelbau camp when Auschwitz was evacuated and resumed his work at Neuengamme.

 Under the pseudonym Ernest Peltz, König escaped to Colnrade, where he received a permit to practice medicine as a doctor from the British authority.
 When rumors about Peltz's authenticity began circulating and an investigation was opened, he closed his practice in 1962 and fled the country.
 While his whereabouts are unknown, it is believed that König died sometime in 1991.